Alpha Omega M.D. – Episode #204

 “Don’t laugh, that can be arranged.
 My next movie is titled, Rebecca of Sunnybrook Farm, and I’m sure Rebecca has an older sister.
 You look too young to be my mother.”

 “I won’t be holding my breath.”
 She does not take the girl seriously.

 “Can my manager use your camera?
 Yes?
 Why don’t we stand over by that fence, next to that lilac?
 Okay, we’re ready, Sam.
 Big smile!”

-Hey, Hollywood, here she comes.
+Hey, Hollywood, here comes Judy E.